The Ultimate Guide to SOC 2

 This guide explores 14 common security frameworks and provides actionable insight so you can confidently choose the right one(s) for your organization.

 A security framework defines policies and procedures for establishing and maintaining security controls.
 Frameworks clarify processes used to protect an organization from cybersecurity risks.
-They help IT security professionals keep their organization compliant and insulated from cyber threats.
+They help IT security professionals and security teams keep their organizations compliant and insulated from cyber threats.

 It’s important to note that once you’ve implemented a security framework, you shouldn’t check “compliance” off your to-do list.